Leah-Tugi/alx-low_level_programming/0x14-bit_manipulation/README.md

-manipulating bits and using bitwise operators
+Manipulating bits using bitwise operators in C